gobind452/RobotTaskPlanning/README.md

 7. TBA.
 (15 points)
 Note: The grading policy is subject to change without notice.
 -->
-TODO: Tentative grading policy.
+Tentative grading policy (TBA).

 ## Developer
-This exercise is based on the simulation tool developed as part of an undergraduate project at CSE, IITD led by [Shreshth Tuli](www.github.com/shreshthtuli).
+This exercise is based on the simulation tool developed as part of an undergraduate project at Dept. of CSE, IITD led by [Shreshth Tuli](www.github.com/shreshthtuli).
 Shreshth will be the guest teaching assistant for this homework.